dcbradley/dbview/README.md

       some_table:           { return tablename::class; }
       some_view:            { return viewname::class; }

+Objects may be referenced before they are declared.

 ## Arrays

 Array values begin with `[` and end with `]`.
 The values in the array